jrtechs/NodeJSBlog/blogContent/posts/programming/everything-fibonacci.md

 # Matrix Solution

-We can actually get better than linear time for performance while calculating the Fibonacci sequence recursively using this fact:
+We can actually get better than linear for performance for Fibonacci while still using recursion.
+However, to do so we need to know this fact:

 $$
 \begin{bmatrix}